Whether you’re waiting on hold or in a three-hour work meeting, the chances are if you have a pen in your hand, you’re likely to start doodling.

 What our expert says: “Other people’s names are often people you’d like to emulate or are romantically connected to.
 At the time of the doodle, they are your priority, and you are focusing solely on a situation that involves them.”

-If you’re love life is in a great place right now and you’re doodling lots of love hearts, why not take a look at our engagement rings?
+If your love life is in a great place and you’re doodling lots of love hearts, why not take a look at our engagement rings?
 Perhaps you’ll be doodling wedding bells next!